 Learn more about E-Research

-During the SAGE Research Methods Open House, you can access e-books, cases, videos, or datasets on many types of e-research.
-I’ve created a couple of Reading Lists to get you started!
+Doing Qualitative Research Online and Cases in Online Interview Research are available in SAGE Research Methods.
 See the broad E-Research Reading List, Social Media Research Reading List and the E-Interview Research Reading List.
 Interested in more about the SAGE Reading List feature, and how to use it when teaching methods or supervising research?
 See these related Methodspace posts.

 *The second edition, Qualitative Online Interviews, was expanded to include a wide range of synchronous and asynchronous online interviews and observations.
 Doing Qualitative Research Online goes a step further, with inclusion of methods that use extant, creative and performative ways to use technology in data collection.